 Omar, Greene face dueling censure resolutions in House for recent remarks

-One resolution would censure Rep. Marjorie Taylor Greene for her remarks last month when she compared mask-wearing in the House to the Holocaust.
+One resolution would censure GOP Rep. Greene for her remarks comparing mask-wearing in the House to the Holocaust.
+The other targets Omar and other members of “the Squad.”

 More in www.nbcnews.com